hanhvietphan/macos-thinkpad-t430/README.md

 	- Ran `softwareupdate -i -a`.
 	- Rebooted after installation and chose the Install option in Clover.
 	- And voilà! =)

+### Updating from 10.13.2 Supplemental update to 10.13.3
+	- Ran `softwareupdate -i -a`.
+	- Rebooted after installation and chose the Install option in Clover.
+	- Flushed kext cache to get audio working again with KextUtility.
+	- Reboot and voilà! =)